 Fully Vaccinated Individuals*

-Fully vaccinated employees and students are not required to wear masks or practice physical distancing indoors or outdoors but may do so if they prefer.
-Limited exceptions to this include healthcare settings such as our Northwestern Medicine Student Health Center, public transportation and in-person courses scheduled for the summer where masks continue to be required.
-Those who are fully vaccinated are welcome to voluntarily participate in NIU’s surveillance testing program if they like, but are not required to do so.
+Fully vaccinated students and employees are not required to wear masks or practice physical distancing indoors or outdoors but may do so if they prefer.
+Limited exceptions to this include healthcare settings such as our Northwestern Medicine Student Health Center, public transportation and in-person courses scheduled for the summer where masks remain required.

-Employees and students who are NOT fully vaccinated are required to wear a mask at all times indoors unless alone in their private work or living space.
-Compliance is important and expected for the health of these individuals.
-Employees working in areas where surveillance testing is required and students with in-person summer courses who are not fully vaccinated must participate in NIU’s surveillance testing program.
-Non-compliance with masks and testing could result in disciplinary measures for employees and students.
-This includes, but is not limited to, being placed on unpaid administrative leave or students being removed from a residence hall or classes.
+Students and employees who are NOT fully vaccinated are required to wear a mask at all times indoors unless alone in their private work or living space.
+Students with in-person summer courses who are not fully vaccinated must participate in NIU’s surveillance testing program.
+Non-compliance with masks and testing could result in disciplinary measures including being removed from a residence hall or classes.

 Preparing for Fall 2021